maurov/xraysloth/docs/source/workflows/setup_ubox2204.md

         sudo sh /path/to/VobLinuxAdditions.run

+### Access shared folders

+- Add the user to the `vboxsf` group.
+In case you are missing a graphical interface to access groups:

+        sudo apt install gnome-system-tools

-## Configure guest network to work with host VPN
+### Configure guest network to work with host VPN

 Tested on CISCO AnyConnect: sometimes works, others not!